mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

-beam_stop_arm_pos2     The y position of the beam stop arm                        *FloatParameter*          Y         N clear                  currently not used                                         *BoolParameter*           Y         N clear_time             currently not used                                         *BoolParameter*           Y         N detector               A dict of detector type to *StateMaskDetector* sub-states  *DictParameter*           N         Y idf_path               The path to the IDF                                        *StringParameter*         N         Y
+beam_stop_arm_pos2     The y position of the beam stop arm                        *FloatParameter*          Y         N clear                  currently not used                                         *BoolParameter*           Y         N clear_time             currently not used                                         *BoolParameter*           Y         N detector               A dict of detector type to *StateMaskDetectors* sub-states  *DictParameter*           N         Y idf_path               The path to the IDF                                        *StringParameter*         N         Y
 ====================== ========================================================== ========================= ========= ===============

 Validation is applied to some of the entries.

-The detector-specific settings are stored in the *StateMaskDetector* which contains the following parameters:
+The detector-specific settings are stored in the *StateMaskDetectors* which contains the following parameters:

 ============================ ============ =============================== ========= ===============
 Name                           Comment      Type                          Optional?
 Auto-generated?